Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platform_Creation/Module_2/README.md

 ```cd zcu104_custom_plnx```<br />
 ```petalinux-config --get-hw-description=<you_vivado_design_dir>/xsa_gen/```<br />
 3. A petalinux-config menu would be launched, select ***DTG Settings->MACHINE_NAME***, modify it to ```zcu104-revc```.<br />
-***Note: If you are using a Xilinx development board it is recomended to modify the machine name so that the board configurations would be involved in the DTS auto-generation.
+***Note: If you are using a Xilinx development board it is recommended to modify the machine name so that the board configurations would be involved in the DTS auto-generation.
 Otherwise you would need to configure the associated settings(e.g. the PHY information DTS node) by yourself manually.***<br />
 4. Add user packages by appending the CONFIG_x lines below to the <your_petalinux_project_dir>/project-spec/meta-user/conf/user-rootfsconfig file.<br />
 Packages for base XRT support:<br />
 ```